Visiting Vegas during the holidays? Don’t miss the Bellagio Botanical Gardens.

 It was nice getting to catch up with friends.
 It’s baby-central, and everyone we know has at least one additional baby.
 We don’t know where we stand on babies other than knowing we’re terrified of having them.

-We’re getting on a plane and heading back to Vegas later this evening (*crossing fingers* for no delays), and we just wanted to leave you with some photos from the Bellagio Botanical Gardens.
-In our opinion, they know how to do Christmas best in all of Las Vegas. :)
+We’re getting on a plane and heading back to Vegas later this evening (*crossing our fingers* for no delays), and we just wanted to leave you with some photos from the Bellagio Botanical Gardens.
+We think they know how to do Christmas best in Las Vegas.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 The Botanical Gardens at the Bellagio is one of our favorite spots on the Strip.
-We try to visit throughout the year to see all the different decor and are always impressed with what they do with it.
-Christmas is one of the most magical times to visit and we can’t wait to go again this year.
+We try to visit to see all the seasonal decor throughout the year and are always impressed with their displays.
+Christmas is one of the most magical times to visit, and we can’t wait to go again this year.

 What You Need to Know About the Bellagio Botanical Gardens

 The Bellagio Botanical Gardens are hard to miss.
 It’s just beyond the front desk lobbies, and you can usually find a crowd of people there.
 The 14,000-square-foot space completely transforms five times a year.

 - Summer (June to September)

 The gardens are closed between each season for 5-6 days to redecorate.
 Otherwise, it’s open 24/7, and it’s free to enter.